There have been a number of important developments of direct relevance to synthetic biology research in the UK including:

 Two capital investments of £1 million each were made to the two BBSRC and EPSRC Centres for Doctoral Training (CDTs) in synthetic biology at Oxford/Bristol/Warwick, and UCL.
 The funding will provide equipment to enhance student training at the CDTs, which are world-leading training environments for students of synthetic biology.

 The BBSRC and EPSRC Centre for Doctoral Training (CDT) in Synthetic Biology

 Up to £1 million capital funding to enhance this CDT, including a dedicated synthetic biology laboratory in Oxford accessible to all students throughout their PhD and specialist facilities in Warwick and Bristol.
 This will increase the breadth and depth of synthetic biology training by exposing students to a wide range of cutting-edge capabilities.

 Sustaining world-class training and research innovation in synthetic biology-based biomanufacture

 Up to £1 million in capital funding for the EPSRC CDT in Bioprocess Engineering Leadership at UCL for the acquisition of state-of-the-art bioprocess and analytical equipment and establishment of dedicated training laboratories.
 This will stimulate development of new training activities which will be fully integrated within the IDC training programme.

 Synthetic Biology Seed Fund

-£10 million capital funding has been made available for investment through the Rainbow Seed Fund mechanism and is being managed by Midven.
+£10 million capital funding has been made available for investment through the UK Innovation and Science Seed Fund mechanism (previously the Rainbow Seed Fund, managed by Midven).
 This fund is to support synthetic biology start-up companies and ‘pre-companies’ and was launched in November 2013.